rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 7 : Deploy the application

-1. You can now build your "city-service" project and send it to Azure Spring Cloud:
+1. You can now build your "city-service" project and send it to Azure Spring Cloud by running the below command on **Git Bash**

 ```bash
 cd city-service